Course Regulations – MA in English Literature

 a.
 Students must take four modules (each worth 30 CATS) and write a 16,000-word dissertation (60 CATS).

 b.
-In addition to their chosen modules, students they must undertake and pass the "Introduction to Research Methods" training programme in their first term.
+In addition to their chosen modules, students must undertake and pass the "Introduction to Research Methods" training programme in their first term.

 c.
-At least one of a student's four modules must be a core critical theory module (as identified by the Department).
+At least one of a student's four modules must be a core critical theory module (as identified by the department).

 d.
 Students wishing to do so may take one creative writing module.

 d.
 Students must accrue 180 CATS to complete the MA.
 Full-time students must gain these credits in a year.
-Part-time students will usually take 60 CATS of taught modules in each Year 1 and a further 60 CATS of taught modules in Year 2, though with the approval of the course convener they may opt to take more CATS in the first year.
+Part-time students will usually take 60 CATS of taught modules in Year 1 and a further 60 CATS of taught modules in Year 2, though with the approval of the course convenor they may opt to take more CATS in the first year.
 They will complete the 60-CAT dissertation in Year 2.

 e.
 The pass mark for this course is 50.
 Students who complete the MA with an overall average of 70 or higher will be awarded a distinction.
 Students with a final average of 60-69 will be awarded a merit.